lexkazakov/api-description-test/Readme.md

 - add a pet to the store
 - delete a pet from the store
-- get a pets from the store
+- get a pet from the store

 ### Add a pet to the store